regisftm/owasp-toronto/demo/04-tigera-scanner.md

        └── simple-website
    </pre>

-2. Build the images for the version v1.0.0 and v1.1.0.
+2. Build the images for the versions v1.0.0 and v1.1.0.
 The main difference in the Dockerfile is that they use different versions for the base images.

    `v1.0.0/Dockerfile`
    <pre>